 The Lightning.jpg file opens separately, appearing by default as a separate tab at the top of the document window.
 This is a JPEG file, which means it is a flat file with only a locked Background layer.

-The Lightning image is a flat image, which means it has only a Background layer that is locked.
+The Lightning image is a flat image, which means it has only a Background

 3. Close the Lightning.jpg file.

 Your goal in this exercise is to create a transparent area around the actual lightning bolt.